LalosBastien/malloc-free/README.md

 - docker build -t imagename .

 run
-- docker run imagename arg1 arg2 arg3 argN
+- docker run  -ti imagename

 == Important ==
-- Modify only files in src/
+- Modify only files in src/ and include/
 - Can access to container with this command : docker run -ti --entrypoint="bash" imagename
 - All .c must be in the root of src/
+- All .h must be in the root of include/